xauravww/xauravww/README.md

 I am a CSE undergrad , improving my developement and DSA skills with a vision of Learning and Building in public.

-Skills:  JS / HTML / CSS
+Skills:  JS / HTML / CSS / Kotlin / Android

-- 🌱 I’m currently learning CSS , JS and DSA with C++
+- 🌱 I’m currently learning CSS , JS , Kotlin , Android  and DSA with C++
 - 👯 I’m looking to collaborate on Frontend Projects
-- 💬 Ask me about Frontend and DSA
+- 💬 Ask me about Android and DSA
 - 📫 How to reach me: sauravmaheshwari8@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was a citizen of procrasti**NATION** 😂😂